Salllym/Covid-19-Visualization-Dashboard/README.md

 To view deployed web appliciation visit:

-As users hover over and click on a state in the map, the map zooms in and the following information appears:
+As users hover over and click on a state in the map, the map zooms in on the state and the following information appears:

 - In terms of covid19 deaths per state, users will be able to see new deaths, deaths last 7 days, deaths in last 7 days/100K, total deaths, and total deaths/100k